dbaltor/cnab-file/README.md

   The makefile will start a Maven container to build the application container using **multi-stage building** so that the final app container does not contain building tools.
 It will then spin up two containers: *app* and *database*.
 The application is going to connect to the MySQL database this time.
   To verify the containers running, type `docker ps`

-  The application will be available at the port **8080** again.
+  The application will be available at `localhost:8080` again.

-  The MySQL database running in its container can be accessed through the user *user* with password *password*.
+  The MySQL database running in its container can be accessed through the *user* user with *password* password.
 For example, if you have MySQL client installed on your machine, use:
   `mysql -u user -ppassword -h 127.0.0.1 database`

 - To shut down both containers, go to the *project root* folder and enter: